 - The standard market selects only those classes of risk that conform to its "standards".
 Captive owners decide which risks are acceptable and evaluate prospective members.

-- The standard market will not provide a long term deal to a corporation wherein the parties agree on the after-tax, after-investment cost to the insurer of providing its service plus a reasonable profit.
-Captive owners negotiate fees in advance with the fronting insurance company for selected services and guide their own tax and investment programs.
+- The standard market will not provide a long-term deal to a corporation wherein the parties agree on the after-tax, after-investment cost to the insurer of providing its services, plus a reasonable profit.
+Captive owners negotiate fees in advance with the fronting insurance company for selected services and guide their own investment programs.

-- Greater control of your insurance budget through premium stabilization and predicability.
-Reduction of insurance premiums through lower operating costs than a commercial insurance carrier.
+- Greater control of your insurance budget through premium stabilization.
+Reduction of insurance premiums through lower fixed-costs than a commercial insurance carrier.

-- Loss control efforts directly result in premium savings since each Captive owner primarily funds for their own predictable losses while sharing operating costs.
+- Loss control efforts can directly result in premium savings since each Captive owner primarily funds for its own predictable losses while sharing fixed-costs and severity losses.

 - Better control of each owner’s risk management destiny.

-- Each Captive owner becomes a Director of the Company allowing for maximum input into the insurance company's operation.
+- Each Captive owner becomes a Director of the Company allowing for maximum input into insurance company operation.
 Owners have the ability to select service providers on an unbundled basis creating the opportunity for cost effective and efficient services.

 - Greater control of claims adjudication.
 Owners have direct access to and notification from the person setting loss reserves, input into legal counsel, and the ability to designate claims that require special attention by the adjuster.

-- Investment income from each owner’s distinct loss fund and potential profits accrue directly to that owner’s bottom line.
+- Net investment income from each owner’s distinct loss fund and potential profits can accrue to that owner’s bottom line.

-- Security and protection through the utilization of an “A+” rated policy issuance company that is licensed in all states as well as the transfer of all catastrophic loss potentials to a “A+” rated reinsurance company.
+- Security and protection through the utilization of an "A" rated policy-issuance company that is licensed in all states as well as the transfer of all catastrophic loss potentials to an "A+" rated reinsurance company.